Joiejoie1/printf/README.md

 # printf
-printf project in C with Obumneme Anthony Okoye Okoye printf
+printf
 A simple printf function built by Joy Gundu and Obumneme Anthony Okoye Okoye for Alx software Engineering School.